CIMR-Algos/SoilMoisture_ATBD/book/baseline_algorithm_definition.md

 ### Retrieval Method

 Prior to implementing the soil moisture retrieval, a preliminary step is to perform a water body correction to the brightness temperature data for cases where a significant percentage of the grid cells contain open water.
 As it is well known, brightness temperature values notably decrease when the water fraction increases {cite:p}`Ulaby2014`, leading to an overestimation of the retrieved SM values {cite:p}`ye2015` and inducing artificial seasonal cycles of VOD {cite:p}`bousquet2021`.
 It is therefore important to correct the CIMR brightness temperatures for the presence of water, to the extent feasible, prior to using them as inputs to the Level-2 Soil Moisture retrieval.
-This correction needs to be performed at Level1-B using the CIMR Hydrology Target mask ([RD-1] MRD-854), before the optimal interpolation or re-gridding process.
+This correction needs to be performed using the CIMR Hydrology Target mask ([RD-1] MRD-854), as part of the optimal interpolation or re-sampling process (in the CIMR RGB toolbox).
 The hydrology target mask will include information from both permanent and transitory water surfaces that shall be identified with the surface water seasonality information provided by the CIMR Surface Water Fraction (SWF) product as well as ancillary information.

 The procedure to acquire soil moisture (SM) and vegetation optical depth (VOD, also denoted as τ) requires the minimization of the cost function F, as shown in {eq}`cost_fun`.
 The method to minimize F is the Trust Region Reflective (TRR) algorithm {cite:p}`branch1999subspace`.